-That’s why companies partner with social media management agencies — but what is social media management, anyway?
-Keep reading to find out, plus learn what these services include.
-Or, skip ahead and start boosting your social media today by contacting us online or giving us a ring at 888-601-5359!
+That’s why this guide covers everything you need to get started with managing your social media profiles.
+Keep reading to begin.
+Or, skip ahead and start boosting your social media today with our social media services.
+Just contact us online or give us a ring at 888-601-5359!

 What is social media management?

 Social media management is the process of creating, publishing, and analyzing content you post on social media platforms like Facebook, Instagram, and Twitter, as well as engaging with users on those platforms.
 You can streamline social media management with free and paid tools, as well as professional social media management services.